-As most people in Batha rely solely on farming or breeding to make a living, they are extremely dependent on the weather.
-To adapt to these chronic droughts, there’s no alternative but to get into debt.
-This creates a situation where the grain prices rise, helping to drive the vicious circle of food insecurity and malnutrition.
-The country’s already decimated production is weakened further by devastating insect attacks.
+To adapt to these chronic droughts, they have no other solution than to go into debt.
+This situation has leads in return to increasing cereal prices, contributing to the vicious circle of food insecurity and malnutrition.
+The already vulnerable production is also weakened by violent insect attacks.

 - 47.5% poverty rate